jeremyNCH/blockchain-Indiegogo/README.md

 # set up

 - Install `Metamask` chrome extension and create a wallet
 - Since late 2018, `Metamask` introduced `privacy mode` as a default setting.
-To be able to `enter` in the lottery, you will need to turn off `privacy mode`.
+To be able to `enter` in the lottery, you will need to turn off `privacy mode`

 - `npm install`

+# To compile the contracts after any contract changes

 - `node compile.js`
+- `compile.js` will output the 2 compiled contracts in `./build` as `JSON`

 # To test